InterDance Fest

 The InterDance Fest is the largest contemporary dance festival in Southeastern Europe.
 It is held in Sarajevo, Bosnia and Herzegovina.
 The festival was established in 2010 by the Aster Dance Club in cooperation with the Berlin Dance Institute, the World DanceSport Federation and the MTV Dance Europe television network.
 It is open to contestants from the ages of 6 to 50, but also showcases non-competitive performers above the age of 50.
 It consists of competitive and non-competitive programmes that include Hip Hop, Jazz Dance, Street dance, Disco, Breakdancing, West Coast Swing, Electric Boogie, Salsa, Argentine tango, Mambo, Cha-cha-cha, Majorette performances, Cheerleading, Zumba, Belly Dance and others.
 The festival also hosts the European Salsa Championships.
-The 2017 edition hosted over 4,000 performers representing 84 international dance clubs from 46 countries.
+The 2017 edition hosted over 4,000 performers representing 84 international dance clubs from 46 different countries.

 History

-The Aster Dance Club was founded in 1986 in Sarajevo, which at the time was part of the Socialist Federal Republic of Yugoslavia.
-The club was named after the iconic American dancer, choreographer, and actor, Fred Astaire, as a tribute to his influence on the world of dance.
-Initially part of the Slobodan Princip "Seljo" Student Cultural Club, the Aster Dance Club quickly gained a reputation as one of the leading dance institutions in the region.
-The club was instrumental in promoting dance as an art form, offering a wide range of dance styles, including ballroom, modern, and jazz dance.

-In 1992, with the onset of the Bosnian War, the Aster Dance Club, along with many other cultural institutions, was forced to cease operations due to the disruption caused by the conflict.
-Despite the challenges, the members of the club remained committed to their passion for dance and preserving the legacy of the institution.
-After the war ended, the club struggled to regain its former position in the cultural landscape of Sarajevo.
-However, in 2000, the club officially ceased to exist.